osam-cologne/archlinux-proaudio/nvchecker/README.md

 Command line options passed to `run-nvchecker.cron` are passed on to `nvchecker-notify-matrixchat.py`.

-Note: by default, the script reporrts new version only once and records the latest version it has seen.
+Note: by default, the script reports new version only once and records the latest version it has seen.
 To make it report all new versions, use the `-s|--seen` command line option.